 is a useful source of information and help for both software and hardware problems and sections include Technical Support and Games

-See the Contact / Comments page if you have a problem, have comments on the site, or wish to contact me.
+See the Contact / Comments page for where to contact if you have a problem or have comments on the site.

 About this site

 This web site has been designed to provide some background information for the Philips amBX ambient lighting system.
 This system has now been discontinued and Philips no longer support it.
 This site deals specifically with the hardware, which is: the wallwasher, the power supply, the sidelights, the fans, the wrist rumbler and the subwoofer and speakers.
 Go to the amBX forum for all software and games related queries, hardware queries you can’t find an answer to here, and other aspects of the amBX system.